 Giving Children Responsibilities – Jobs and Chores Build Character

-The shield of armor that many parents place around their children in order to safeguard them from the ugliness of real life often have kids today lacking responsibilities.
-Even children at a very young age can benefit from having responsibilities of their own and from realizing that consequences exist if they decide to shuck them.
-The question most parents have is at what age a child should be given responsibilities and what sort of things should they be held accountable for.
-The answer always depends on the individual child, their level of maturity and the structure of your family.
-Yet, as soon as your child can put their plate in the sink after dinner, or pick up their toys they should be introduced to the world of having responsibilities.
+The shield of armor that many parents place around their children in order to safeguard them from the harsh realities of life often leaves kids today lacking in responsibilities.
+Even children at a very young age can benefit from having responsibilities of their own and understanding that consequences exist if they neglect them.
+The question most parents have is: at what age should a child be given responsibilities, and what kinds of things should they be held accountable for?
+The answer always depends on the individual child, their level of maturity, and the structure of your family.
+However, as soon as your child can put their plate in the sink after dinner or pick up their toys, they should be introduced to the world of responsibility.

 Responsibilities allow children to build character.
-Most importantly however is the fact that a child who is given responsibilities develops self-confidence and learns that they are capable individuals at a young age.
-This can blossom into high self-esteem and the ability to make good decisions in their young lives.
-Giving children responsibilities is a tool of empowerment and it lets your children know that you trust them.
+Most importantly, a child who is given responsibilities develops self-confidence and learns that they are capable individuals from a young age.
+This can blossom into high self-esteem and the ability to make good decisions as they grow.
+Giving children responsibilities is a tool of empowerment, and it lets your children know that you trust them.
 This trust helps them learn to trust themselves.
-As they become teenagers, it is obvious how these traits are important and can be life altering.
-Unfortunately, many parents wait too long to give their child responsibilities and commence in a life where they start, finish and end every sentence of their child’s life should the need arise.
-What kind of teenager will this make?
+As they become teenagers, it’s clear how these traits are important and can be life-altering.
+Unfortunately, many parents wait too long to give their child responsibilities, eventually becoming overly involved in every aspect of their child’s life.
+What kind of teenager will this create?

-As soon as your child is able to toddle around, they can be given responsibilities.
-One of the easiest ways to start is by getting young children to clean up after themselves.
-Have them pick up their laundry and throw it in the hamper, their toys after they have been playing.
-When they take their shoes off tell them to put them in a safe place where they will find them later and trust where they decide to put them.
-Give them certain responsibilities after dinner, perhaps helping dad put things away and allow them to help you put groceries away and do other errands around the home and yard.
-Obviously, they will not do these chores up to YOUR standards and you will often have to redo them.
-If you do, don’t let them see you do it.
-Instead, withhold your type-a personality long enough that you redo it at bedtime.
-Otherwise, your child will pick up on the notion that they don’t do things properly.
+As soon as your child is able to toddle around, they can start taking on responsibilities.
+One of the easiest ways to begin is by getting young children to clean up after themselves.
+Have them pick up their laundry and toss it in the hamper, and ask them to clean up their toys after playtime.
+When they take off their shoes, encourage them to put them in a safe place where they will be able to find them later, and trust where they choose to put them.
+Assign them small tasks after dinner, like helping Dad put things away, or let them assist with putting away groceries and doing simple errands around the house.
+Of course, they won’t do these tasks to your standards, and you will often need to redo them.
+If you do, avoid letting them see you do it.
+Instead, practice patience and wait until bedtime to fix it.
+Otherwise, your child may pick up the notion that they don’t do things correctly.

-When you give your child responsibilities, you don’t have to necessarily reward them.
-Being quick to reward them will cause them to think that in order to take care of something they deserve to get something in return.
-Instead, use a sticker chart and praise to show that you are proud of how well your child handles their tasks.
-If its time to leave and they have misplaced their shoes (after they put them away), try to be patient and explain to them why it is THEIR responsibility to put away their shoes.
-Withhold the sticker but don’t act demeaning to your child and chances are next time they will remember exactly where to put their shoes for easy access later.
+When you give your child responsibilities, you don’t necessarily have to reward them every time.
+Being quick to reward can teach them to expect something in return for every task.
+Instead, use a sticker chart and praise to show that you are proud of how well they handle their tasks.
+If it’s time to leave and they’ve misplaced their shoes (after they’ve put them away), try to be patient and explain why it’s their responsibility to keep track of their shoes.
+Withhold the sticker, but avoid being demeaning.
+Chances are, next time they will remember exactly where to put their shoes for easy access.

-Past toddler hood and through the elementary years it is critical to your child to give them responsibilities.
-First of all, you can’t keep up with every aspect of their life.
-Second of all, as they enter the real world of teachers and other children, others will not cater to your child the way that you do.
-Do you want your kid to be one of those who can’t help themselves?
-Are you raising your kid to drive other adults and teachers crazy?
-Is your child under the belief system that the world revolves around them?
-Children as young as 5 can help with laundry, dishes, vacuuming, dusting, keeping rooms clean, washing the car AND should be able to remember and organize their school responsibilities as well.
-Obviously, you will have to put a system in place that makes it easier for them and teach them how to stay organized BUT you should let them have some ownership over their tasks.
-In other words, BACK OFF MOM and let your child do it.
-Even if you know that something is NOT going to work, allow your child to make the mistakes and empower them to be partly responsible for the ‘clean-up.’
+As your child moves past toddlerhood and into the elementary years, it becomes even more critical to assign them responsibilities.
+First, you won’t be able to keep up with every aspect of their life.
+Second, as they interact with teachers and other children, others will not cater to your child the way you do.
+Do you want your child to be someone who can’t help themselves?
+Are you raising your child to frustrate other adults and teachers?
+Is your child under the impression that the world revolves around them?
+Children as young as 5 can help with laundry, dishes, vacuuming, dusting, and keeping their rooms clean.
+They should also be able to organize and remember their school responsibilities.
+While you may need to put a system in place to make it easier for them and teach them how to stay organized, it’s important to let them take ownership of their tasks.
+In other words, back off, Mom, and let your child take the lead.
+Even if you know that something is going to go wrong, allow your child to make mistakes and empower them to be responsible for the ‘clean-up.’

 Share: